 Pat Moore - Pat has been a small business owner in the Shenandoah Valley for 15 years.
 She focuses on protecting and helping businesses grow through LegalShield and IDShield.
 Before becoming a business owner, Pat was a Vice President for a company in the Employment and IT Services Industry.

-PROPOSED CHANGE TO THE CHAMBER'S BY LAWS
+CHANGE ADDED TO THE CHAMBER'S BY LAWS